AnthemionTV/Anthemions-Hit-Counter-Extension/README.md

 - Autosplitter functionality or Compatability
 - Counter Type (e.g. split clear/ not clear) as opposed to numerical values.
 - Renamable columns via UI
+- Change order of splits (currently this may impact stored PBs or other values depending on how it is done)

 ## Advanced Split Making
 - Tutorial Coming Soon